 Jessie accepts instructions in all areas of commercial law.
 Jessie’s recent commercial work includes:

 Jessie accepts instructions in all areas of public law.
-During pupillage, Jessie assisted with a number of public law disputes, including:
+Her recent public law work includes:

 Jessie has a particular interest in public international law, human rights and sanctions.